sandialabs/halucinator/README.md

 ```

 Enter 10 Characters in the first terminal running `hal_dev_uart` press enter
-should then see text echoed followed.
+should then see text echoed followed by.

 ```txt
  Example Finished